Tina-otoge/blog/_posts/2018-02-21-whats-the-deal-osu.markdown

 Is *osu!* worst as a rhythm games than other games?
 Probably.
 But: *osu!* is more accessible, it's free, it's for PC, it has a gigantic playlist. *osu!* has online multiplayer, ranking, forums, a very big player base all around the world.
-None of ther other rhythm games have all of this at once.
+None of the other rhythm games have all of this at once.

 I'm glad *osu!* exists and I hope it will progress in a good way, promoting original contents more and provide more ways to let people enjoy the game in